Eva Herman: Controversies

 In 2006 and 2007, Herman published two controversially received books regarding to her beliefs on gender roles and family policy.

 Herman strongly believes in traditional gender roles.
 Her article "Die Emanzipation - ein Irrtum?"
 (Emancipation - a fallacy?) describes her opinions on why birth rates continuously drop in Germany: Herman believes the feminist movement forces women out of their natural place in traditional families.
 Her understanding of female emancipation is that it calls for women to become like men.
 She refers to working as a 'masculine' attribute, and warns that although women can pursue talents outside the home in moderation, working outside of the home for too long puts women at risk of becoming 'masculine beings', and thus less interested in starting families.

 In 2007, during an event intended to promote her second book Das Prinzip Arche Noah.
-Warum wir die Familie retten müssen., Herman criticized the German student movement of 1968.
+Warum wir die Familie retten müssen (The Noah's Ark principle.
+Why we have to save the family), Herman criticized the German student movement of 1968.
 She alleged that the movement specifically devalued traditional female gender roles and spoke favorably about the image of motherhood, family values and community solidarity in Nazi Germany.
 On 8 September 2007, Herman was dismissed from her position at public TV broadcaster Norddeutscher Rundfunk with immediate effect, after defending her statements to its program director Volker Herres.

 In August 2015, Herman published a conspiracy theory that claimed the European migrant crisis was orchestrated by "powerful people in the finance sector" to eradicate the white, Christian population of Europe and claimed that the September 11 attacks were a hoax.

 On 20 April 2016, Herman was found guilty of evading €40,000 of income taxes in 2010.
 She was ordered to pay a reduced fine of €5,400, as she had already paid back her liabilities.

 German colony in Canada

 Research by Spiegel in July 2020 revealed that Herman, together with her partner Andreas Popp and Frank Eckhardt, is building a colony with hundreds of German right-wing radicals and conspiracy theorists on the Canadian island of Cape Breton.
-To this end, overpriced real estate is offered to the participants at their “Wissensmanufaktur” seminar site several times a year, right-wing ideas are conveyed and immigration is promoted.
+To this end, overpriced real estate is offered to the participants at their "Wissensmanufaktur" seminar site several times a year, right-wing ideas are conveyed and immigration is promoted.
 Herman and Popp deny their involvement in the project.